mdenet/educationplatform-tooltemplate/README.md

 ```

+#### Rename the Static Files

+Rename all instances of helloworld to use the new tool name for all file contents, filenames, and directories.
+In particular, don't forget to update the names in `start.sh` and `Dockerfile` otherwise the tool service will fail to start.

+#### Modify the Static files
+- Replace icons
+    - Replace the `globe.png` in `public/icons/` with icon images of the new tool.
+    - Update `public/icons.css` to have entries for each icon added to the icons directory.
+- For each language that doesn't already have an existing [ace mode](https://ace.c9.io/#nav=higlighter), copy `src/helloworld.js` and modify the [highlighting rules](https://github.com/mdenet/educationplatform/wiki/Adding-a-Tool#highlighting-rules) of each.
+    - Replace the keywords.
+    - Add highlighting rules
+    - update `highlighting.js` to import the file.
+- Modify the `helloworld_tool.json` [configuration file](https://github.com/mdenet/educationplatform/wiki/Adding-a-Tool#configuration-file) for the new tool service.
+    - Define the available tool functions.
+    - Define the available panels and their layout.

+#### Update Container Configuration

+If using the included Docker container:
+- Define tool service urls for each tool services in the  `nginx.conf.template` file.
+- Add entries for each tool service in the `start.sh` file so that the tool services are started by the container.

 The final step in modifying the example is to customise the activity.

 ### Activity

+The activity contains any project files plus an activity configuration file.
+The  project files an activity has is dependant on the tool used in the activity and what a teacher would like to demonstrate.
+The helloworld example displays the `input.txt` in a panel that is used as the input to the helloworld tool service.

 ```
 helloworld-example/helloworld/
 ├── helloworld_activity.json
 └── input.txt
 ```

+The activity file configuration format documentation can be found [here](https://github.com/mdenet/educationplatform/wiki/Creating-an-Activity#activity-configuration)

+#### Modify activity configuration
+- Update the `tools` entry to include the new tool.
+- Add panels to the `panels` object for:
+   - each new tool panel
+   - displaying any other required input or outputs
+- Update the `layout` object with the panel references so the panels are displayed in the desired positions.
+- Update the `actions` object to map panels to use as inputs to tool services on an action button press.

+> Note if a new tool has more than one new panel, multiple activities can be defined in a configuration file.